wp-plugins/flyzoo/readme.txt

 == Description ==

+Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.
+Flyzoo supports real time visitor monitoring, private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...
 Add an amazing **chat** experience to your e-commerce, blog or community!
-Chat with your visitors for **live support** and engage your community in **chat rooms** where members can also start private conversations.
-Flyzoo supports private chat, chat rooms, avatars, user list, words filtering, emoticons and much more...

 ####Flyzoo Live Chat####